addania/coding/src/pages/Generate_SSH_Key.md

 > The identity has been added

-> Now we need to copy the PUBLIC key to our clipboard, so that we can paste it into github.
+> Now we need to copy the **PUBLIC** key to our clipboard, so that we can paste it into Github.

 > To do it, we can find the file and open it.
 It will be in the /C/Users/Mia/.ssh/id_rsa.pub and we can copy it